 Clients trust Jeremy Doyle with their high stakes litigation and contingency fee cases because he always has a game plan.
 In disputes ranging from legal malpractice to oil and gas, fiduciary duty and private equity matters, Jeremy has demonstrated a unique ability to represent his clients aggressively without pursuing frivolous lawsuits or scorched earth tactics.
 As Chambers USA highlights, “The ‘excellent’ Jeremy Doyle is well versed in successfully navigating complex commercial litigation matters on behalf of a range of clients on both sides of the docket.”
-Jeremy has won great outcomes for clients, including Riverstone Holdings, Lone Star Funds, Wood Group Mustang, BHP Petroleum, ExxonMobil, NetIQ, and Huntsman Corporation.
+Jeremy has won great outcomes for clients, including Riverstone Holdings, EOG Resources, Wood Group Mustang, BlueCrest Energy, and Enerfin Resources.

 Jeremy is also active in the community.
 He is currently pro bono litigation counsel on a class action lawsuit on behalf of elderly inmates seeking air conditioning for a Texas prison.
 Jeremy also serves on the Board of Trustees for Duchesne Academy of the Sacred Heart, where his daughters have been educated.

-Jeremy co-founded Reynolds Frizzell LLP, which has been named a Top Ten Litigation Boutique in America.
+Jeremy co-founded Reynolds Frizzell LLP, which has repeatedly been named a Top Ten Litigation Boutique in America by Benchmark Litigation.

 Wood Group Mustang Inc.